 Importance of learning Lightroom tools

-Understanding how to utilize various tools, such as radial and adjustable filters, effectively may improve the sky and produce lomo effects, the appearance of film and fog, light leakage, sunshine, and more in your photographs.
+Understanding how to utilize various tools, such as radial and adjustable filters, effectively may improve the sky and produce lomo effects and changing sky colors, the appearance of film and fog, light leakage, sunshine, and more in your photographs.
 Amazing effects, like effects, are within your reach.

 How can understand Basic Lightroom?